jonasmcferreira/whiteiron/jhed-wasteland/npcs-and-factions.md

 ## Village Leaders

 - **Elder Warden**: An experienced survivalist who knows the land and its secrets.
-- **Arcane Scholar**: A mage interested in uncovering the mysteries of the ancient ruins.
 - **Village One:** Giant, animal tamer and works with fishing and animal husbandry.
 Disputes are brought to him and defends the village through strength and runecarving
 - **Village Two:** Necromancer, unknown NPC in village is a necromancer controlling all the undead in the mines